chcliu/rakuten-tv-clone/README.md

-# Rakuten TV Test
+# Rakuten TV Clone

-This repo is a mockup of the Rakuten TV application made using React OOP and Sass as requested in the test documentation.
+This repo is a mockup of the Rakuten TV application made using React OOP and Sass as requested.

 It uses Typescript / React / Sass using a self-made Webpack / Babel bundle.